Guam kingfisher: Behavior

-Guam kingfishers were terrestrial forest generalists that tended to be somewhat secretive.
+Guam kingfishers are terrestrial forest generalists that tended to be somewhat secretive.
 The birds nested in cavities excavated from soft-wooded trees and arboreal termitaria, on Guam.
 Micronesian kingfishers defended permanent territories as breeding pairs and family groups.
 Both sexes care for young, and some offspring remain with parents for extended periods.
 Research suggests that thermal environment has the potential to influence reproduction.

+In the wild, the Guam kingfisher feeds on Insects, Spiders, Lizards, and small crustaceans.
+The birds dive and capture their prey on the ground, similar to other species of kingfishers that dive for fish in water.

 Conservation status

 The Guam kingfisher population was extirpated from its native habitat after the introduction of brown tree snakes.
-It was last seen in the wild in 1988, and the birds are now U.S. listed as endangered.
+It was last seen in the wild in 1986, and the birds are now U.S. listed as endangered.
 The Guam kingfisher persists as a captive population of fewer than two hundred individuals (as of 2017) in US mainland and Guam breeding facilities.
-However, there are plans to reintroduce the Guam birds to Palmyra Atoll by 2023, and potentially also back to their native range on Guam if protected areas can be established and the threat of the brown tree snakes is eliminated or better controlled.
-Unfortunately, however, three decades of research and management has yielded little hope for safe habitats on Guam.
+There are plans to reintroduce the Guam birds to Palmyra Atoll, and potentially also back to their native range on Guam if protected areas can be established and the threat of the brown tree snakes is eliminated or better controlled.

+As of September 2024, all nine of the Guam kingfishers that were transferred from the Brookfield Zoo, Cincinnati Zoo and Botanical Garden, National Aviary, Sedgwick County Zoo, and Disney's Animal Kingdom, have been released on Cooper Island, in Palmyra Atoll.
+The introduced population has since begun breeding with the first eggs sighted in April 2025, the first laid in the wild in over 40 years.

+In popular culture

+In 2023 the Guam kingfisher was featured on a United States Postal Service Forever stamp as part of the Endangered Species set, based on a photograph from Joel Sartore's Photo Ark.
+The stamp was dedicated at a ceremony at the National Grasslands Visitor Center in Wall, South Dakota.

+A mated pair of Guam kingfishers can be viewed by the public at the National Aviary in Pittsburgh, one of the participants in the species survival plan.